Missing Metals in DQ Stars; a Compelling Clue to their Origin

 \section{Acknowledgements}

+The authors thank an anonymous reviewer for a careful reading of the manuscript.
 J.~Farihi thanks D.~Koester and G.~Fontaine for key discussions over the years that helped to form the foundation of this work, E.~Dennihy for confirming the fact that no DQ star has a suspected infrared excess from circumstellar dust, A.~Rebassa-Mansergas for sharing his full white dwarf-main sequence binary catalog, and valuable exchanges with E.~B.~Bauer, R.~R.~Rafikov, and J.~J.~Eldridge.
 Several colleagues provided feedback on an earlier version of the manuscript, including those mentioned above, as well as T.~von Hippel, A.~J.~Mustill, A.~Swan, and B.~Zuckerman.
 The authors acknowledge the European Southern Observatory for the award of telescope time via programs 095.D-0706, 096.D-0076, and 097.D-0063.
 This work has made use of the ESA {\em Gaia} mission, processed by the {\em Gaia} DPAC.
 J.~Farihi acknowledges support from STFC grant ST/R000476/1.
 T.~G.~Wilson acknowledges support from STFC consolidated grants ST/R000824/1, ST/V000861/1, and UKSA grant ST/R003203/1.